unibo-oop/lab-slides/workspace/lab09/README.md

 Solve the exercises in the following order:

-1. lambda 01
+1. reactivegui01
-2. lambda 02
+2. reactivegui02
-3. reflectivefactory
+3. reactivegui03
-4. lambda 03
+4. workers01
-5. reflectivegui
+5. workers02